dazuma/ractor-wrapper/README.md

 *   Provides a method interface to an object running in a different Ractor.
 *   Supports arbitrary method arguments and return values.
 *   Supports exceptions thrown by the method.
+*   Can be configured to copy or move arguments, return values, and exceptions, per method.
 *   Can serialize method calls for non-concurrency-safe objects, or run methods concurrently in multiple worker threads for thread-safe objects.
 *   Can gracefully shut down the wrapper and retrieve the original object.